hvbr1s/fordefi-hyperliquid/README.md

 ### Withdraw funds from Hyperliquid

-To withdraw funds from Hyperliquid to the specified destination address:
+To withdraw funds from Hyperliquid to your Fordefi EVM Vault:

 ```bash
 npm run hl